Ruin Is the Road to Transformation…So What Are You Waiting For?

 The following is a short list of some of my personal favorites.
 Some of them, like Kent Nerburn, Joseph Marshall, and Priscilla Cogan, I go back and read at least once a year because they teach me life lessons that remind me of what’s important.

-Killers of the Flower Moon by David Grann (nonfiction)
+Killers of the Flower Moon by David Grann (nonfiction), now a major motion picture (2023).

 This is a true story of how Osage Indians, after discovering oil on their lands and becoming rich, were systematically murdered.
-It was the first major homicide case for the FBI; together with the Osage, the FBI managed to expose one of the most chilling conspiracies of murder in America.
-“It is a searing indictment of the callousness and prejudice toward American Indians that allowed the murderers to operate with impunity for so long.”
+It was the first major homicide case for the FBI.
+Together with the Osage, the FBI managed to expose one of the most chilling conspiracies of murder in America.
+From the book: “It is a searing indictment of the callousness and prejudice toward American Indians that allowed the murderers to operate with impunity for so long.”
 A can’t-put-it-down kind of book.

-These books tell a story of a white man’s physical and spiritual adventures with a Lakota elder.
-A humorous, touching, and eye/spirit-opening adventure that spans three books.
+These books tell the story of a white man’s physical and spiritual adventures with a Lakota elder.
+A humorous, touching and spirit-opening adventure that spans three books.
 Once you start, you won’t be able to stop.

 1. Neither Wolf Nor Dog: On Forgotten Roads with an Indian Elder